 St John’s Hospice

-Before the support of the Axis Foundation, chairs at the hospice were low in number and of poor quality.
-Due to our donation, the new chairs will facilitate simple tasks such as sitting and standing.
+Before we made our donation, the chairs at the hospice were low in number and of poor quality.
+Our new chairs will facilitate simple tasks such as sitting and standing.
 They also provide extra support for those who are unable to maintain their body posture.
 The chairs provide more than just physical support to patients with limited mobility; it helps them to build up their confidence, self-esteem and independence again.

 Previous Support from the Axis Foundation

 In 2014, the Axis Foundation donated £2,000 to the hospice.
 This enabled them to purchase specialist laser equipment that helps patients with limited mobility due to painful swelling and heaviness in their limbs.
 The laser reduces patients’ pain and discomfort through its ability to soften tissue and reduce limb swelling.
 It can also improve scar tissue (post mastectomy), increase the time it takes to heal wounds and boosts the immune system.
 The laser specifically helps those suffering from upper and lower limb Lymphoedema.
 Without adequate treatment, lymphoedema can have major effects, including long-term disability, difficulties with work and emotional problems.

 “We are very grateful for voluntary grants and donations like this from The Axis Foundation which enables us to provide a much-loved service to vulnerable people with life-limiting illnesses” – Laura Marazzi, Trust Fundraising Manager